solrevdev/solrevdev.github.io/_posts/2020-01-15-how-to-remove-the-net-core-runtime-and-sdk.md

 The tool is smart in that it knows which versions are required by Visual Studio.

-So I began to uninstall the undeeded dotnetcore SDK's on the system.
+So I began to uninstall the undeeded and safe to remove dotnetcore SDK's on the system.

 I started by removing all preview versions of the dotnetcore sdk.